English Language Learning

 - The following sites offer tips for using digital storytelling in teaching and also examples of digital storytelling videos:

-- Lang Witches- Digital storytelling: what it is and what it is not: http://edtechbooks.org/-mx
+- Lang Witches- Digital storytelling (http://edtechbooks.org/-mx): what it is and what it is not

-- U of Houston’s Educational Uses of Digital Storyteling: http://edtechbooks.org/-uf
+- U of Houston’s Educational Uses of Digital Storytelling - http://edtechbooks.org/-uf

 - The following websites or apps are excellent tools for multimodal composing or digital storytelling: